natanael-zamfir/threat-hunt-azuki-d-in-the-water/README.md

 DeviceProcessEvents
 | where DeviceName == "azuki-adminpc"
 | where ProcessCommandLine has_any ("vssadmin","shadows")
-| where ProcessCommandLine has "delete" //searching for delet specific
+| where ProcessCommandLine has "delete" //searching for delete specific
 | where Timestamp between (datetime(2025-11-19) .. datetime(2025-12-05))
 | project Timestamp, DeviceName, AccountName, FileName, ProcessCommandLine
 | order by Timestamp asc